blairdrummond/centering-window-mode/README.md

 ## Bad things

+- nlinum support isn't quite right yet...
+It isn't persistent... (will fix this)

 - Can't track *all* changes in window configuration. transpose-frame doesn't seem to send the notification that it needs to update for instance.
 So you need to make some other window change for it to update to good settings.

 - No Fringe.
 So if you like the other colours in the fringe... you won't find that here...